What’s under a judge’s wig?

 Aimed at opening up the world of criminal justice for all ages, visitors will have a chance to tour the court building (including the cells), view two mock trials and a mock magistrate’s court trial, along with a raffle raising money for the Winchester Citizen’s Advice Bureau for their Witness Service.
 Prizes include tickets to Beaulieu Motor Museum, Winchester Theatre Royal’s pantomime, voucher for the Leaf and Bean café, and family swimming tickets for the River Park Leisure Centre.

 Judge Cutler said: “Courts are public places and we invite those who are curious and keen to see a real Court in action.
 We welcome everybody to come and visit and to find out more about us and what happens here.”

 Along with the behind-the-scenes look around, there will be a bouncy castle and face painting available on the day.
 Find out more here

-The criminal justice open day is supported by Michael Lane, Police and Crime Commissioner, and his team will be there on the day to show how the Commissioner is helping to reduce offending and increase safety across the policing area.
-His Youth Commission and the Independent Custody Visitors will also be there, sharing information on how you can get involved and make a difference in your community.
+The criminal justice open day is supported by the Police and Crime Commissioner’s team who will be there on the day to show how the Commissioner is helping to reduce offending and increase safety across the policing area.
+The Youth Commission and the Independent Custody Visitors will also be there, sharing information on how you can get involved and make a difference in your community.